-The Neon system has fully bi directional communications between the Neon data logger/ rtu units and the central Neon server.
-This allows for remote diagnosis, remote programming and remote firmware updating for operation of the remote equipment and thereby reducing costly site visits.
-Neon data logger/ rtu units can be configured to read sensors, log data internally to local memory and push data to the central Neon server at user settable intervals such as once a minute, every few minutes, every hour, once a day.
-Data to be viewed on the Neon Web server in near real time from any browser and can be reported to other systems using email, ftp, and web services.
+The Neon system has fully bi-directional communications between the Neon data logger/ RTU units and the central Neon server.
+This allows for remote diagnosis, remote programming and remote firmware updating for the operation of the remote equipment and thereby reducing costly site visits.
+Neon data logger/ RTU units can be configured to read sensors, log data internally to local memory and push data to the central Neon server at user-settable intervals such as once a minute, every few minutes, every hour, once a day.
+Data to be viewed on the Neon Web server in near real-time from any browser and can be reported to other systems using email, ftp, and web services.

 Material: Powder Coated Aluminium Enclosure

 Size: 103mm x 70mm x 83mm (LxWxH)

 Weight: 400 grams (including battery)

 Operating temperature: -20°C to 60°C. Not affected by humidity

 Antennae: stub SMA antenna, optional whip SMA antenna

 Storage memory: 30kB/15,000 readings – non-volatile flash memory

 Memory Expansion: 8MB/4,000,000 readings – non-volatile flash memory

 Scan rate: Programmable from 1 second to 5 minutes